Home * Featured Products * Treasures from the Sea * Special Touches * Lustrous Metals * Earrings * Rare & Precious * Necklaces * Closeouts

 Onyx comes in several colors.
 The natural stone

-white and grey through yellow and green to tan and brown.
+ranges from translucent white and grey through yellow and green to tan and brown.
 But

-onyx (actually a relative of calcite) is somewhat soft and porous and will take a dye
+onyx (actually a relative of calcite) is somewhat soft and porous and will take a dye well.

 banded agate, which today is marketed as an agate (see Quartz, below)

 Opal is typically precious opal from Australia, which